 It is always nice to have a chair that allows for customization because not every person has the same built or requirements for comfort.

-If your chair allows some height adjustments to be made then you can easily modify it to suit your comfort level and work requirements.
+If your chair allows adjustable depth and some height adjustments to be made then you can easily modify it to suit your comfort level and work requirements.
 Some chairs also come with backrests that can be tilted and locked in position and armrests that can be flipped, raised or lowered to match your seating style.

 6. Glide or Wheels

 Whether you want wheels or not depends entirely on your personal liking.
 While having wheels makes it easier to roll the chair across the floor and also transport it from one room to another without having to pick it up, some feel that wheels don’t do much for stability when it comes to keeping the chair firmly grounded on the floor.